-Triple Jump women 2019 odds
+Triple Jump women European Indoor Championships odds

 Who wins Women's Triple Jump at European Athletics Indoor Championships 2021?

-2019 World Championships in Athletics for Women: Triple Jump
+Athletics for Women: Triple Jump

 The participants run along a runway before lifting off from a wooden board.
 The lift-off foot (the right leg; for descriptive purposes) absorbs the first landing, the hop.
 The step (the 2nd phase), is finished on the opposite foot and then followed by a jump into a sand-filled pit.
 The distance traveled by the jumper, from the board edge to the closest indentation in the sand to it, is then measured.